-We can’t stop exposure to toxic chemical altogether, but we can reduce it if we want too.
+We can’t stop exposure to toxic chemical altogether, but we can reduce it if we want too, I really don’t believe that.
+I think we can eliminate all the toxic agents from our home if we do want to.
 We can change the products that we use and use better and safe product that is made without the chemicals.
 We can also use products that we make at home, like DIY works and are definitely non-toxic and it will take care of the problem, it’s up to you to use the right ingredients.
 Either way, the choice between one or another depending on availability of time, whatever suits the household, it will eliminate the use of the ones that are so harmful to you and your beloved family.
-You can also share this article and bring awareness about the use of toxic products to your friends, family and acquaintances.
+You can also share this article and bring awareness about the use of toxic products to your friends, family, and acquaintances.
 Why not?

 I did a lot of research.
 The solution for the problem was plain and simple, changing the way you live your life, your surroundings, etc… as far as chemicals go… Take a look at under your sink in the bathrooms, take a look at under the sink in the kitchen, bedrooms, and everywhere.
 In your garage also.

 Make sure you read the ingredients that are on the products